Comment: Supporting Ukrainians in their hour of need

 Many in Kāpiti, and elsewhere, have expressed their frustration over the situation.
 There is an overwhelming need for good people to help in any way possible.
 Over the decades I've been in New Zealand I've always appreciated the outstanding kindness and generosity of Kiwis.

-The mayoral office has reached out to Ukrainian couple Sergei Arylor and Olya.
+The mayoral office has reached out to Ukrainian couple Sergiy Vorobey and Alla Smal.
 The Waikanae residents have agreed to front a fundraising event in Kāpiti.
 I'm grateful to event organiser and civic award recipient Helen Keivom, who has raised her hand to help, with the support of deputy mayor Janet Holbrow.

 The event to be held at Paekakakiri's St Peter's Hall on May 14 is also supported by Amelia Longuet, chairwoman of the Kāpiti Multicultural Council.